 PROBLEM CAUSE SOLUTION Setworks does not work.
-Magnet sensor improperly adjusted Adjust the magnet sensor as shown on Photo 4-1 and Fig. 4-2 .
+Magnet sensor improperly adjusted Adjust the magnet sensor as shown on Photo 4-1 and Fig. 4-1 .
 Calibrate the controller.
-See Section Auto-calibration .
+See Section Auto-calibration.
 The controller calcutates dimensions of boards incorrectly.
 Improper input parameters Check the input divider (See Section Setting the input divider (entered only once, at the first start-up).
 Perform the auto-calibration procedure.
 See Section Auto-calibration.
 During the auto-calibration procedure, the controller stops the saw heads and "Err Call" appears on the display.
-During the auto-calibration procedure the limit switch is activated.
-Set the head width to 110mm before activating the auto-calibration procedure.
+The controller does not get the calibration sensor signal or the signal is bad.
+Check if the LED on the calibration sensor is on while the calibration bolt on the saw head is passing this sensor.
+See Photo 4-2.
+Make sure the calibration bolt is not too far from the calibration sensor (the distance between the bolt and the sensor should be 2-4 mm).
 The saw heads do not stop when the required dimension is reached, but move inward or outward until the limit switches are activated.
 Setworks not calibrated Check the input divider.
 Calibrate the Setworks controller.
 The Setworks stops the saw heads and "Err P" is displayed.
 Incorrect signal of the blades distance sensor Check the connections between the blades distance sensor and the Setworks.
 See Photo 4-3.
 Make sure the magnetic strip is not loose.
 Check the connections to the contactors of the blades distance setting system.
 During manual blades distance adjustment, the display shows a negative blades distance value.
 Setworks not calibrated Calibrate the Setworks controller.